 Assuming you’ve hired a porter, you might want to know then why you need to carry anything with you.
 Keep in mind that you need your daypack because many times your porter will take off and be on his/her own schedule and you likely won’t see them until you get to your ending point for the day.
 So you give them the stuff you need overnight.

-Your daypack should include light snacks, water, rain gear, layers, valuables, a first aid kit, camera/batteries, sunscreen, and hat.
+Your daypack should include light snacks, water, rain gear, layers, valuables, a first aid kit, camera/batteries, sunscreen, and a hat.

 Can you do laundry on the trail?